fpco/ide-backend/setup/SETUP.md

   - the test suite requires the following packages (you might of course want to use a separate snippet DB for the test suite:)

-    * parallel-3.2.0.3
-    * MonadCatchIO-transformers-0.3.0.0
-    * MonadCatchIO-mtl-0.3.0.5
+    * parallel
     * mtl-2.1.2
+    * monads-tf-0.1.0.1
-    * yesod (optional; only required for one test)
+    * yesod (optional; only required for one test, do not attempt for 7.8 for now)

     You should install these versions and in this order (the test suite is a bit finicky; there are some open issues about that; #138, #139).